devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

    A *<specifier>-map-mask* property may be specified for a nexus node.
-   This property specifies a mask that is applied to the child unit specifier being looked up in the table specified in the *<specifier>-map* property.
+   This property specifies a mask that is ANDed with the child unit specifier being looked up in the table specified in the *<specifier>-map* property.
 If this property is not specified, the mask is assumed to be a mask with all bits set.